CesMak/SIMACT/README.md

 ## Usage ##
 Just include the **simact.bundle.js** file in your website!

-See this libray in action at: ct.simact.de
+See this libray in action at: http:://ct.simact.de

 ## Documentation ##
-www.ct.simact.de/doc
+http:://ct.simact.de/doc

 ## Dependency ##
 The SIMACT Library depends on: